January 14 - March 8, 2023

 SAT: time TBD (likely 10:30 - 11:30 am) at Crosscut Mountain Sports Center

 At checkout, you can choose:

-(If you have extenuating circumstances, please contact us.)
+(*If you have extenuating circumstances with the $1500 starting point on payment plans, please contact us.)

 BSF offers a generous scholarship and financial aid program.
 Applications are due mid-October each year.